Greek PM Demands Swift Probe Into Journalists Murder - UrduPoint

 "It was not his style to request protection," a police officer who knew Karaivaz well told AFP, speaking on condition of anonymity.

+Karaivaz had recently been investigated by Greek justice over allegedly taking money from a reformed gangster who was murdered in 2019.

+He had angrily denied any wrongdoing, and had written articles hinting at corruption within the police force on which he was scheduled to testify.

-The shooting occurred at a time when Greek authorities had received criticism for allocating too many police guards to a controversial TV presenter.
+The shooting occurred at a time when Greek authorities had been criticised for allocating police guards to a controversial TV presenter.

 The case is still under investigation.